rohit123sinha456/Obsidian_Vault/Ideas/CoT Dataset.md

 | ----------------------------- | --- | --- | --- | --- | --- | --- | --- | --- |
 |                               |     |     |     |     |     |     |     |     |
 Ref: [Bongard LOGO](https://dl.acm.org/doi/pdf/10.5555/3495724.3497106)  :
-Context_dependent perception: As in Indian kitchens, a dabba of a gym suppliment can be used to store masala, if asked What is stroed in this dabba, does VLM used the context to understand what is stored in this. or An equilateral triangle can either be interpreted as equilateral_triangle or as convex, depending on other contextual images
+Context dependent perception: As in Indian kitchens, a dabba of a gym suppliment can be used to store masala, if asked What is stroed in this dabba, does VLM used the context to understand what is stored in this. or An equilateral triangle can either be interpreted as equilateral_triangle or as convex, depending on other contextual images.
+Analogy making perception :